 As told to Lisa Esposito, as part of U.S. News & World Report’s “One Pandemic Question” series…

 NOTE: Read article for Dr. Vanichkachorn's discussion.

-Tags: About, Alzheimer's disease, antibodies, artificial intelligence, Ashley Wentworth, autoimmune disorder, Awards, Barbara Barry, bioethics, biomedical ethics, cancer, cardiovascular disease, Center for Regenerative Medicine, COVID-19, diabetes, education, epidemiology, FDA, Findings, gastrointestinal cancer, Greg Vanichkachorn, Gregory Poland, health care systems engineering, hip replacement, hormones, immunotherapy, infectious disease, Joseph Poterucha, Kannan Ramar, Kejal Kantarci, M. Bassam Sonbol, Mayo Clinic Health System, medical research, medical research education, multiple myeloma, News, News of the Week, Olatunde Ola, oncology, Progress Updates, pulmonary and critical care medicine, rare disease, Raymund Razonable, Ronald Petersen, S. Vincent Rajkumar, Shaji Kumar, sleep medicine, stem cell therapy, stem cells, thyroid disease, transplant, vaccines, vaping, World Health Organization, Yader Sandoval, Yogish Kudva, Zachary Yetmar, Zubin Master
+Tags: About, Alzheimer's disease, antibodies, artificial intelligence, Ashley Wentworth, autoimmune disorder, Awards, Barbara Barry, bioethics, biomedical ethics, cancer, cardiovascular disease, Center for Regenerative Medicine, COVID-19, diabetes, education, epidemiology, FDA, Findings, gastrointestinal cancer, Greg Vanichkachorn, Gregory Poland, health care systems engineering, hip replacement, hormones, immunotherapy, infectious disease, Kannan Ramar, Kejal Kantarci, M. Bassam Sonbol, Mayo Clinic Health System, medical research, medical research education, multiple myeloma, News, News of the Week, Olatunde Ola, oncology, Progress Updates, pulmonary and critical care medicine, rare disease, Raymund Razonable, Ronald Petersen, S. Vincent Rajkumar, Shaji Kumar, sleep medicine, stem cell therapy, stem cells, thyroid disease, transplant, vaccines, vaping, World Health Organization, Yader Sandoval, Yogish Kudva, Zachary Yetmar, Zubin Master